When you purchase through links on our site, we may earn an affiliate commission. Here’s how it works

 I love Motorola’s light touch approach to Android; there are plenty of handy gestures and features hidden away in a dedicated customisation app, but more dramatic changes like floating sidebars and always on screens are switched off out of the box.
 It’s a pared back experience with wider appeal than some rivals’ heavily modified skins.

-There are more Motorola apps than in previous years, but they’re all largely useful inclusions.
+Motorola has included more own-brand apps than previous years, but they’re all largely useful inclusions.
 Family space lets you lock down app access when handing your phone to a youngster; Smart Connect lets you control the phone from a PC and share content wirelessly; Moto Unplugged cuts down on distractions by limiting you to just a few essential apps.

 It relies on Google’s default apps everywhere else, including Gemini instead of the older Google Assistant.
 This is the first phone to ship with Google’s AI-powered helper out of the box, and Moto has thrown in a few months’ access to the advanced tier for Razr 50 Ultra customers.